CS559/GraphicsTownExamples/Examples/README.md

 Helicopter:
     A simple example in terms of geometry, but a more complex behavior.
     This is adapted (but re-written) from the 2015 assignment.

+ShinySculpture:
+    A simple example of a floating, shiny sphere that has a dynamic environment map.
+It is ridiculously simple to implement since THREE takes care of all of the hard parts.

+Morph:
+    Simple examples of using vertex/mesh morphing.